 Womens' representatives attending the first plenary meeting of the Chinese People's Political Consultative Conference.
 1949.
 Image by Unknown available under a Creative Commons License

 The students were seen as the trailblazers for a new form of society and by writing short periodicals and organizing rallies, the fervor for change was maintained.
 They had eventually achieved victory over the government by determined action.
-It made it clear that a national Republican government did have mass appeal.
+A national Republican government had achieved widespread appeal.

 Lu Xun, Diary of a Madman